 Data is compiled from the last 48 hours and is exportable from the Genea Dashboard.
 If property teams require data from outside of 48 hours, then they may use Genea’s automated reporting feature.
 Genea Custom Reporting allows end-user administrators to create custom reports based on any data point.
 The reports may then be emailed directly to your inbox.

 Additionally, Genea is backed by 24/7/365 live support.
 Any time you need help, a Genea representative is a click or phone call away.
-Learn how Genea Access Control and Muster Reports will improve your safety.
+Learn how Genea Security and Muster Reports will improve your safety.